Ghana Football Association: The Gold Coast Amateur Football Association

 In 1952, the Government of the Gold Coast enacted Ordinance 14, which established the Gold Coast Amateur Sports Council, and granted the Government of the Gold Coast the legal authority to control all amateur Associations, including Football.

 As the popularity of the game spread throughout the country, the existing clubs met towards the end of 1930 and elected Richard Maabuo Akwei as their chairman.

 Towards the middle of 1950, the clubs, spearheaded by Ohene Djan, accused Akwei of maladministration and questioned his ability to help grow Ghanaian Football.
 They therefore addressed petitions to the Governor of the Gold Coast, Sir Charles Arden-Clarke, and the Pioneer Sports Organizer, Joseph Ranadurai, on the maladministration of the Amateur Football Association by Akwei.
 While the petition was being addressed, Ohene Djan led a "Football Revolution" and succeeded in toppling the Akwei Administration in 1957.

-The Football Revolution – 1957
+The Football Revolution (1957)

 In 1957, Ohene Djan was elected General Secretary of the Football Association by the clubs and the Ghana Amateur Football Association was officially founded.
 He strategically affiliated the Association with FIFA in 1958 and the CAF in 1960.

-Djan was instrumental in securing sponsorship for the first Ghanaian FA cup competition from a pharmaceutical firm, Merrs R.R.
+Ohene Djan was instrumental in securing sponsorship for the first Ghanaian FA cup competition from a pharmaceutical firm, Merrs R.R.
 Harding and Company.
 In the same year he succeeded in securing the services of an expatriate Coach, George Ainsley, for the National Team.
-Then in 1959, he succeeded again in organizing the first national league, before Ghana became a republic on 1 July 1960.
+Then in 1959, he succeeded again in organizing the first national league, before Ghana became a republic on 1st July, 1960.